-The California Promise not only on expanding access to a community college education, but its’ also closing achievement gaps and improving student performance.
+The California Promise is not only expanding access to a community college education, but it is also closing achievement gaps and improving student performance.

 Sadly, there is a lot of confusion about what the California Promise is and what it is not.

 As part of the California Promise, colleges can, but not required to, waive enrollment fees for all first-time, full-time students who do not qualify for the California College Promise Grant.
 The California College Promise Grant, formerly known as the Board of Governors Fee Waiver, serves more than 1 million California community college students each year.

 The California College Promise Grant and the California Promise are separate programs.